nyabinary/nix-constitutional-assembly/constitution.md

   - Ensure that escalation points exist and work
     - Final (until significant changes in the circumstances or available data and arguments) decision authority may be delegated, when significant analysis of the issue and the arguments is needed to build the competence to make a good decision.
 However, if the team receiving the authority does not reach internal consensus, the SC still has the responsibility to handle the delegation failure.
   - Evolve the constitution, including governance structure and governance processes, when appropriate, under supermajority requirements
-- Create and manage teams in order to delegate authority on specific areas to them
+- Create and manage teams to delegate authority on specific areas to them
   - Delegate authority over areas of interest to long-term teams and committees needing specific authority, and evolve their policy
   - Delegate analysis of arguments and the making of a consensus (inside the team) decision on specific contentious issues to short-lived teams
 - In communication with the NixOS Foundation Board, set the policies and priorities for highly visible actions and events, and the resources under the care of the Foundation